 - Example: I hire a real estate agent to represent me in the purchase of a business.
 She is my limited agent for that purpose.
 Her authority to act on my behalf is limited to this situation.

 A general agent has broad authority to act on behalf of the agent.
 The scope of the agency is not limited to a special purpose.

 - Example: Arthur is my employee.
 He serves as operations manager.
 As such, he is my general agent with regard to all aspects of operations falling under his responsibility.
 His authority to act as my agent is not limited to a specific task; rather, it is pursuant to his responsibilities in his position.

 Numerous subcategories of agent exist within these broader categories.
 For instance, an agent coupled with an interest is a type of special agent who earns compensation through performing her agency duties (rather than receiving compensation directly from the principal).
 For example, a sales agent who receives a commission on sales may be an agent coupled with an interest.
 This type of agency is subject to contract rules and cannot be terminated without violating the legal rights of the agent or principal.

 - Note: Other common categorizations of agents include co-agents and sub-agents.
 Co-agents are multiple agents who serve a single principal for the same purpose.
 Sub-agents are authorized agents of an agent.

 Discussion: Why do you think there is a distinction between a general and limited agent?
 How should the authority of a limited agent be interpreted?
 What should be the limits placed upon the authority of the general agent?

-- Ann and rachel are general agents, as they serve as employees.
+- Ann and Rachel are general agents, as they serve as employees.
 Rita and Patricia are likely limited agents and independent contractors.
-They are not full-time employee.
+They are not full-time employees.